MSAF: Multimodal Split Attention Fusion: Experiments

 \paragraph{Data Preparation.} There are many emotion recognition datasets that contain both facial expression and audio signals including \cite{Livingstone2018TheRA, li2020spontaneous}.
 We chose the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) \cite{Livingstone2018TheRA} dataset due to its high quality in both video and audio recording and the sufficient number of video clips.
 RAVDESS contains 1440 videos of short speech from 24 actors (12 males, 12 females), performed under the emotion they are told to act upon.
 Eight emotions are included in the dataset: neutral, calm, happy, sad, angry, fearful, disgust and surprised.
 We extracted 30 consecutive images from each video.
 For each image, we used the 2D facial landmarks provided to crop the face area and then resized to (224, 224).
 Random crop, horizontal flip, and normalization were used for data augmentation.
 For the audio modality, since the first 0.5 seconds usually contains no sound, we cropped the first 0.5 seconds and took the next 2.45 seconds for consistency.
 As suggested by \cite{jin2015speech}, we extracted the first 13 MFCC features for each cropped audio clip.
 We proceed with a 6 fold cross-validation based on the actors for the RAVDESS dataset.
 We split the 24 actors in a 5:1 ratio for the training and testing sets.
 Since the gender of the actors is indicated by even or odd actor IDs, we keep the genders evenly distributed by rotating through 4 consecutive actor IDs as the testing set for each fold.

 \paragraph{Training.} We first fine-tuned the unimodal models for each fold on RAVDESS.
-For both unimodal and multimodal training, we used the Adam optimizer \cite{kingma2014adam} with a constant learning rate of 0.001.
+For both unimodal and multimodal training, we used the Adam optimizer \cite{kingma2014adam} with a constant learning rate of $10^{-3}$.
 The final accuracy reported is the average accuracy over the 6 folds.

 \paragraph{Benchmarks.} For this task, we implemented multiple recent multimodal fusion algorithms as our benchmarks.
-We categorize them into the following: 1) MCBP \cite{fukui2016multimodal} and feature concatenation followed by fully connected layers based on \cite{ortega2019multimodal} for early fusion methods, 2) MMTM \cite{joze2020mmtm} as the state-of-the-art intermediate fusion method, 3) averaging, multiplication are two standard late fusion methods; multiplicative layer \cite{liu2018learn} is a late fusion method that adds a down-weighting factor to CE loss to suppress weaker modalities.
+We categorize them into the following: 1) simple feature concatenation followed by fully connected layers based on \cite{ortega2019multimodal} and MCBP \cite{fukui2016multimodal} as two early fusion methods, 2) MMTM \cite{joze2020mmtm} as the state-of-the-art intermediate fusion method, 3) averaging, multiplication are two standard late fusion methods; multiplicative layer \cite{liu2018learn} is a late fusion method that adds a down-weighting factor to CE loss to suppress weaker modalities.

 \paragraph{Results.} Table \ref{table1} presents the accuracy of the proposed method in comparison with the implemented benchmarks.
-Our network surpasses unimodal baselines by over 10\% verifying the need for multimodal fusion.
-Early fusion methods did not exceed standard late fusion benchmarks by a significant number, indicating the challenge of finding cross-modal correlations between the complex video network and the 1D audio model.
-Our model outperforms early and late fusion benchmarks by a visible gap and the top performer MMTM by 1.74\% with the number of parameters close to the late fusion methods.
+Our network surpasses unimodal baselines by over 10\% verifying the importance of multimodal fusion.
+Early fusion methods did not exceed standard late fusion benchmarks by a significant number, indicating the challenge of finding cross-modal correlations between the complex video network and the 1D audio model in early stages.
+As expected, intermediate fusion methods out performed late and early methods as they are able to highlight features while they are developed to identify areas of focus in each modality.
+Our model outperforms the top performer MMTM by 1.74\% while using 19\% less parameters.
+Compared to the unimodal models, we only introduced 30K parameters in the fusion module.